RockefellerArchiveCenter/bits_and_bytes/_posts/2023-12-19-new-mission-vision-values.md

 approach to our work and decision-making.
 The question, then, was how to do this in a way that was not top-down and that was fully inclusive of the entire staff.
 Again, we turned to consultants who were practiced in this area and who would completely understand us as a cultural heritage institution.
-Fortunately, Anne Ackerson, of [Leading By Design independent consulting](https://leadingbydesign.blogspot.com/), and Dina Bailey, CEO of [Top Mountain Vision](https://www.mountaintopvisionllc.com/), were available and willing to take on the task of facilitating this work.
+Fortunately, Anne Ackerson, of [Leading By Design independent consulting](https://leadingbydesign.blogspot.com/), and Dina Bailey, CEO of [Mountain Top Vision](https://www.mountaintopvisionllc.com/), were available and willing to take on the task of facilitating this work.

 ## Bringing the Staff Together